c3mdigital/Extending-CMB-Meta-Boxes/README.md

 - Include the master file by adding `require_once( 'extensions.php' )` to your function that checks `if (!class_exists( 'cmb_Meta_Box' )`

 ###Instructions for submitting your field typs
-- Clone or check out the repository create a new file in the lib directory using the nameing convention `cmb_{field-type}.php`
+- Clone or check out the repository create a new file in the lib directory using the nameing convention `{field-type}.php`
 - Add your render and validation (if needed) functions to the file.
 - See [Adding your own field types](https://github.com/jaredatch/Custom-Metaboxes-and-Fields-for-WordPress/wiki/Adding-your-own-field-types) for instructions on how to add a field type.
+- Name your render function `{field_type}` This should be the same as the file name without the .php (The initialization file adds prefixes when it renders)
+- Name your validate function `validate{field_type}`
+- The filters and actions will be added by the initialization file in one array using the name of the extension in the file name.
 - Please use [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards) whenever possible
 - Please add PhpDOC inline documentation to your functions